 Device logs are used for troubleshooting apps.
-When you have issues with an app, it’s features, or an SDK these logs can help find the root cause of the issue.
+Whenever you have issues with an app, it’s features, or the built-in SDK these logs can help find the root cause of the issue.

 This Knowledge Base article provides step-by-step instructions for gathering Android device logs using ADB while troubleshooting on Appdome.

 We hope you find this knowledge base useful and enjoy using Appdome!

 Gathering Android Device Logs Using ADB on Appdome